alexjlockwood/AndroidDesignPatterns/_posts/2012-05-21-correctly-managing-your-sqlite-database.md

 Here are two examples that illustrates three possible approaches in managing your singleton database.
 These will ensure safe access to the database throughout the application.

-### Approach #1: Use an Abstract Factory to Instantiate the `SQLiteOpenHelper`
+### Approach #1: Use a Singleton to Instantiate the `SQLiteOpenHelper`

-Declare your database helper as a static instance variable and use the Abstract Factory pattern to guarantee the singleton property.
+Declare your database helper as a static instance variable and use the Singleton pattern to guarantee the singleton property.
 The sample code below should give you a good idea on how to go about designing the `DatabaseHelper` class correctly.

-The static factory `getInstance()` method ensures that only one `DatabaseHelper` will ever exist at any given time.
+The static `getInstance()` method ensures that only one `DatabaseHelper` will ever exist at any given time.
 If the `sInstance` object has not been initialized, one will be created.
 If one has already been created then it will simply be returned.
 <strong>You should not initialize your helper object using with `new DatabaseHelper(context)`!</strong>